oasisprotocol/docs/docs/dapp/sapphire/authentication.md

 party (account or contract) - for this reason we cannot allow arbitrary impersonation of any `msg.sender`.

-There are four types of contract calls:
+In Sapphire, there are four types of contract calls:

  1. Contract to Contract calls (also known as *internal calls*)
  2. Unauthenticted view calls (Queries using `eth_call`)